kshurik/rekkobook/_sources/chapter1/baseline.md

 check_recs.head()
 ```

 Congrats!
 Your first basic recommender system is ready!!
+In the next section, we will
+dive into how to evaluate our model